Jojo Rabbit: Themes and analysis

 Waititi described the moral of Jojo Rabbit as "about learning to think for yourself and not falling into the trap of just following the group".

-The dominant theme of the film is Nazism.
-According to GradeSaver, a study guide, the film uses humor to increase the stakes of the regime's impact on the characters and their freedom.
+A dominant theme within this film is Nazism.
+According to GradeSaver, a study guide, the film uses humor to reveal the stakes of the regime's impact on the characters and their freedom.
 Specifically in Jojo, whose loyalty towards Nazism shifts throughout the film due to a clash with innocence, the film also shows the dangers of propaganda to those who blindly abide by it, especially children.
-Then, the film focuses on the individual characters and their traits, highlighting their bravery and strength to show "how strong they were even in the face of horror"; this is most distinct in Elsa's character, who has been compared to Anne Frank.
-Thus, the film centers upon the concept of how ideologies can affect people and society.
-It is also a message that fascist groups like the Nazis are harmful to everyone, supporters and opposition.
+The film also focuses on the individual characters and their traits, highlighting their bravery and strength to show "how strong they were even in the face of horror"; this is most distinct in Elsa's character, who has been compared to Anne Frank.
+Thus, the film centers around the concept of how ideologies can affect people and society.
+It is also a message that fascist groups, such as the Nazis, are harmful to everyone, supporters and opposition.
 It also sends a message that war takes joy away from people and is "painstakingly ugly"; the Annals of the Romanian Society for Cell Biology described it as "a moral to the present uncertainties in the modern world."

 Hegemonic and toxic masculinity are also themes expressed in Jojo Rabbit.
 The main example lies in Jojo's desire to be a Nazi, which to do so he was taught to act fierce.
 It also shows how such mentality harms everyone, men and women.
 Jojo's clumsy attitude as seen throughout the film shows how he is inherently incompatible with the ideology.
 This also allows the other characters as well as the audiences who "eventually overlook his avowed Nazism and instead view him as a sympathetic, misguided character who should be allowed redemption."
 Adolf's buffoonish attitude is a way of showcasing how hegemonic masculinity can attack itself subversively.
 There's also the suggestion that "Komm, gib mir deine Hand" is used to compare the obsessive behavior of the Beatles' fans (Beatlemania) to that of the prejudicial behavior of the Nazis.